josephdburdick/OkCupidHack/README.md

 OkCupidHack
 ===========

-Level the playing field with a little bit of javascript: http://www.miguel-perez.com/thoughts/okcupid
+Level the playing field with a little bit of javascript